KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Twisted Wretch.md

 skillsaves:
 - Perception: +2
 damage_vulnerabilities: radiant
-damage_resistances: cold, fire, lightning; bludgeoning, piercing, and slashing from nonmagical attacks
+damage_resistances: cold, fire, lightning, psychic; bludgeoning, piercing, and slashing from nonmagical attacks
 damage_immunities: necrotic, poison
 condition_immunities: charmed, frightened, posioned
 senses: darkvision 60 ft., passive perception 12
-languages: st
+languages: understands Abyssal and any languages it knew in life but can't speak coherently
-cr: Number
+cr: 3
-spells:
--
--
--
--
 traits:
+- name: Twisted Form.
+  desc: "The Twisted Wretches body writhes with abyssal energy.
+Whenever a creature hits it with a melee attack, that creature takes 4 (1d8) necrotic damage as black ichor splashes from its wounds."
-- name:
+- name: Hollow Mind.
-  desc:
+  desc: "The Twisted Wretch has advantage on saving throws against psychic damage and can not be possessed or controled."
-- name:
+- name: Abyssal Husk.
-  desc:
+  desc: "When reduced to 0 hit points, the Twisted Wretch's body ruptures, releasing a burst of ethereal rats.
+Each creature within 10 feet must make a DC 13 Constitution saving throw or take 9 (2d8) necrotic damage."
 actions:
 - name:
   desc: